-In the beating heart of Rome, besides the Spanish Steps, there is a British house museum devoted to the short, but vivid lives of the Romantic poets.
+In one of the city’s most iconic and loved places, just besides the Spanish Steps, there is a British house museum devoted to the short, but vivid lives of the Romantic poets.

 The Keats-Shelley House is a memorial to John Keats, who died there in 1821, and to his fellows Percy B. Shelley and Lord Byron, who also lived in this area.
 It was opened to the public in 1909, and has served continuously as a museum since then.

-The museum includes a recently restored terrace on the first floor and another terrace on the second floor offering a stunning view of the Spanish Steps.
+The museum includes a recently restored terrace on the first floor and another terrace on the second floor offering a stunning view of the Piazza di Spagna.
 There’s also a welcoming gift shop with many books and custom-made objects, and a cinema room with a documentary on the history of the museum and on the lives of Keats, Shelley, and Byron.

 Moreover, the Keats-Shelley House regularly hosts public talks in English and Italian and a series of temporary exhibitions, all of this contributes to make the peaceful and evocative atmosphere of the museum simply unique.
 Group visits and talks in English and Italian are available by booking, and the rooms of the House and its terrace are also available for private rent by contacting us.

 Open from Monday to Saturday

 from 10.00 - 13.00 and 14.00 - 18.00

 Closed from 23 December 2023 until 1 January 2024